lee-hodg/fpghost.github.io/_posts/2020-08-27-database-optimisation-django.md

 Another useful tool is [Django-debug-toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/), which will show you how many SQL queries and a breakdown of them for each view.

-The downside is that this only works in a browser, but for `GET` API endpoints, if you execute them in a browser you can still use this tool for performance insights.
+The downside is that this only works in a browser, but for `GET` API endpoints if you execute them in a browser you can still use this tool for performance insights.